Fight to take Flight

 He surely answered me.

-Ya know the kind of story that comes along once in a while that is so good it’s almost hard to believe?
-That as you hear more of it you keep saying, “You have GOT to be kidding me!”.
-The kind of story that seems to be just a little too good to be true.
+that is so good it’s almost hard to believe?
+That as you hear more of it you keep saying, “You have GOT to

 The God kind.
-I love those stories!!
+I

 Well I’ve got one., and it’s GOOD!